Major: Computer and Information Science

 Her dedication paid off when she graduated with the Application and Technical Support Specialist Associate in Applied Science degree while maintaining a 3.96 GPA.
 She earned high honors and was named one of the College’s Outstanding Graduate finalists.

 Breguta, who accepted a job offer at a tech company after graduating, pursued her bachelor’s degree in Computer Science at Lewis University through COD’s 3+1 program and graduated at the end of 2021.
-She is considering a master’s degree but tells herself to take one step at a time.
+She currently is a technical support engineer at Adyen and is considering a master’s degree, but she tells herself to take one step at a time.

 As for her family, Breguta brought her mother and younger sister, Valeria, to the U.S., and bought a home for them.
-Valeria is currently a student at COD.
+Her sister followed in Breguta’s footsteps and graduated from COD.

 “She is 10 years younger, and she means the world to me.
 In many things I look up to her,” she said.
 “There are three of us siblings, and we do see her as the smartest from all of us.
 If I got to be chosen as an Outstanding Graduate finalist, I wouldn’t be surprised that if she were to be given the chance, she would be the outstanding graduate.”